Dr. Jillian Peterson

-Born and raised in England, Dr. James Densley is Professor and Department Chair of the School of Law Enforcement and Criminal Justice at Metro State University.
-James' first job in the United States was as a special education teacher in the New York City public schools.
-After earning his Doctorate in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and serious youth violence, including violence online.
-James is the author or co-author of eight books and over 150 journal articles, book chapters, essays, and other works.
-He has been an invited or plenary speaker on four continents and his work has attracted acclaim, awards (including from the British Prime Minister), and global media attention.
+Dr. James Densley is Professor and Department Chair of Criminology and Criminal Justice at Metro State University.
+Born and raised in England, James' first job in the United States was as a special education teacher in the New York City public schools.
+After earning his D.Phil. in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and serious youth violence, including violence online.
+James is the author or editor of 11 books and over 150 journal articles, book chapters, essays, and other works.
+He has been an invited or plenary speaker on four continents and his work has attracted acclaim, awards, and global media attention.

-Curtis Shanklin is the Deputy Commissioner of the Reintegration & Restorative Services Division at the Minnesota Department of Corrections (DOC).
-Curtis leads the Field Services (Community Supervision) Unit, Juvenile Justice Reform Unit, Community Reentry Unit, Grants and Subsidies Unit, Risk Assessment / Community Notification (RACN) Unit, as well as Hearings and Release Unit.
-Prior to becoming Deputy Commissioner, he served as the statewide Co-Coordinator of the Minnesota Juvenile Detention Alternatives Initiative (JDAI), the most successful juvenile justice reform effort in Minnesota to date, which places an acute focus on finding equitable and public safety-focused outcomes for justice-involved youth.
+Curtis Shanklin is a former Deputy Commissioner at the Minnesota Department of Corrections (DOC) and is now statewide Co-Director of the Minnesota Juvenile Detention Alternatives Initiative (JDAI), the most successful juvenile justice reform effort in Minnesota, and a community faculty member at Metro State University.
+Curtis is also a U.S. Department of Justice accredited Prison Rape Elimination Act (PREA) auditor.
 With over 20 years of experience, Curtis has worked directly with clients, along with corrections program management, in secure and non-secure correctional facilities and as both an adult and juvenile probation/parole agent, as well as a re-entry services supervisor for Arrowhead Regional Corrections (ARC) in Duluth.
-He received his Bachelor of Science from the University of Minnesota Duluth and holds a Master of Science in Criminal Justice, which roots his work in both research and data analysis.
-Additionally, Curtis is adjunct faculty at Metro State University's School of Criminal Justice and Law Enforcement and a U.S. Department of Justice accredited Prison Rape Elimination Act (PREA) auditor.
+He earned his MS in Criminal Justice from Metro State University and BS from the University of Minnesota Duluth.